data-solution-automation-engine/DIRECT/000_Documentation/DIRECT_Functional_Design.md

 ## Registration - adding new processes to DIRECT

-It is essential that any new ETL object (Batch, Module, Data Store and Parameter) and the relationship have to be added to the static repository tables before execution.
-This is going to be later on part of the standard procedure during development as more and more batch and modules are created.
+It is essential that any new ETL object (Batch, Module, Data Store and Parameter) and the relationship have been added to the static repository tables before execution.
+This is going to be part of the standard procedure during development as more and more batch and modules are created.

 As these new objects are tested and then moved from one environment to another, the same details should be populated in the static repository tables except for the environment details.